 Evaluate the information that you are finding: Who wrote the information (person/ organisation)?
 Which country does the information relate to?
 When was the information last updated?
-After you have visited several websites, you could compare your notes about the information you found - what are the similarities and differences?
+After you have visited a number of websites, you could compare your notes about the information you found - what are the similarities and differences?
 What else do you need to find out?